 4. Identify the processes with high CPU usage, right-click, and choose End Process.

-You can delete suspicious extensions from Google Chrome by following these steps:
+Method 2: Delete suspicious extensions from Google Chrome

 1. Open Settings in Google Chrome by clicking on the three vertical dots.